Controlling charge density order in 2H-TaSe$_{2}$ using a van Hove singularity: ARPES spectra of surface doped 2H- T a S e

-The spectra in Fig.~\ref{fig:arpes_maps}(b)-(e) and (g)-(j) have been taken at a temperature significantly below the transition temperature of the commensurate $\threebythree$ CDW, $T_{c}\approx 90\,$K \cite{wilson_advphys_1975, rossnagel_jpcm_2011}.
+The spectra in all but the first column of Fig.~\ref{fig:arpes_maps} have been taken at a temperature significantly below the transition temperature of the commensurate $\threebythree$ CDW, $T_{c}\approx 90\,$K \cite{wilson_advphys_1975, rossnagel_jpcm_2011}.
 This allows us to study the interplay between the Lifshitz transition, driven by the single-particle electronic band structure, and the charge density order present in the material.
-In Fig.~\ref{fig:symmetry}, we compare the ARPES Fermi level maps for pristine 2H-TaSe$_{2}$ surface, (a), as well as the surface after the final deposition of potassium, (b), in the vicinity of the Brillouin zone corner $\vect{K}$ [marked in Fig.~\ref{fig:arpes_maps}(b) and (e)].
-For the pristine surface in the $\threebythree$ CDW, the inner band around $\vect{K}$ displays six-fold-symmetric features induced by the correlated state and indicated with black arrows.
-However, after the third dose of potassium, these features disappear and the apparent symmetry changes to $C_{3}$.
-Because the Lifshitz transition alone cannot be responsible for this change in symmetry, we conclude that the electronic order has changed as a result of the Fermi level shift.
+In Fig.~\ref{fig:symmetry}, we compare the ARPES Fermi level maps in the vicinity of the Brillouin zone corner $\vect{K}$ for pristine 2H-TaSe$_{2}$ surface in the $\threebythree$ state, (a), as well as the surface after the final deposition of potassium, (b) [zoom in of parts of the maps in Fig.~\ref{fig:arpes_maps}(b) and (e), respectively].
+Within the single-particle picture, the symmetry of the band dispersion around $\vect{K}$ is $C_{3}$.
+In panel (a) of Fig.~\ref{fig:symmetry}, this is reflected in the three-fold symmetry of the outer band corresponding to the dark blue intensity contour (interrupted in some places by CDW-induced gaps).
+The inner band, however, displays a set of six weak-intensity features indicated with black arrows.
+These features are also due to the $\threebythree$ state, the wave vector of which folds the two otherwise inequivalent Brillouin zone corners onto each other \cite{li_prb_2018} and hence allows for a weak six-fold, rather than exclusively three-fold, symmetry \cite{rossnagel_prb_2005, li_prb_2018}.
+After the third dose of potassium, panel (b), the $C_{6}$ features in the inner band disappear and only the $C_{3}$ symmetry remains.
+Because the Lifshitz transition alone cannot be responsible for this change in symmetry, we conclude that the electronic order has changed as a result of the Fermi level shift and the $\threebythree$ CDW is no longer present.
+At the same time, modulation of the photoemission intensity along the outer and inner bands in Fig.~\ref{fig:symmetry}(b) is indicative of new gaps in the electronic dispersion incompatible with the single-particle picture.
+We compare the intensity profiles along the inner band before and after potassium doping in the SM.